 Durham Tech employees are encouraged to use online social networking media to enhance instruction; inform students, alumni, faculty, and staff about college activities and developments; build online communities; and provide a way for students to stay informed about Durham Tech and share thoughts, ideas, and experiences through discussions, postings, photos, and videos.

 When creating departmental or club/organization social media pages, be prepared to maintain them and keep them updated.
 Durham Tech’s departmental or club/organization presences on social media sites are considered to be extensions of Durham Tech’s official web and Facebook sites, and most guidelines that apply to Durham Tech’s website will also apply to departmental or club/organization social networking sites.

-- A department or a sanctioned college club/organization wishing to create a Facebook presence must contact the Marketing and Communications Department to schedule a meeting with the Communications Specialist to ensure that these guidelines and procedures are understood.
+- A department or a sanctioned college club/organization wishing to create a Facebook presence must contact the Marketing and Communications Department to schedule a meeting with the Communications and Social Media Coordinator to ensure that these guidelines and procedures are understood.

 - When a department or club/organization creates a Facebook Group or a Fan page, the group’s name should always follow this format: "Durham Technical Community College (name of department/club/organization/etc.). " An example would be “Durham Technical Community College Networking Technologies Department.”
 All groups are to be open so that all content is public.

 - Use of Durham Tech logo as a profile photo on Facebook is not recommended since there is only one space for a large photo, and it could cause confusion for multiple groups to use Durham Tech logo.